 Aiming High Together

-As a result of the carefully planned English curriculum, we have a community of enthusiastic writers and fluent readers who enjoy showcasing their developing Literacy skills.
-They are confident to take risks in their reading and writing, and love to discuss and share their ideas.
+The school has a supportive ethos and our approaches support the children in developing their collaborative and independent skills.
+As a result, we have a community of enthusiastic mathematicians and problem solvers who enjoy showcasing their developing Mathematics skills.
+They love to discuss and share their ideas.